bjarneo/tAI/README.md

 ![Demo](example.gif)

 LFG is a command-line tool that intelligently helps you find the right terminal commands for your tasks.
-It taps into the vast knowledge of the LLAMA3 language model (via Ollama) to understand your natural language descriptions and provide you with the most relevant commands and explanations.
+Such sales pitch.

 ## Why?